shenduldh/Simpread/README.md

-# simpread
+# Simpread
-The repository is used for the simpread.
+The repository is used for Simpread.